Sophomore Summer Research Stipends

-Sophomores in the Milstein Program can apply for summer mini-project funds of up to $2,000 for project work to be done over the summer.
-These mini-projects can be continuations of your First-year Project or a new project of your choice, including: a creative undertaking, a data visualization, a small scale research project, or any project you choose that explores the intersection of technology and humanity and can be completed over the summer by July 31st.
+Sophomores in the Milstein Program can apply for funds of up to $2,000 for project work to be done over the summer.
+These projects can be continuations of your First-year Project or a new project of your choice, including: a creative undertaking, a data visualization, a small scale research project, or any project you choose that explores the intersection of technology and humanity and can be completed over the summer by July 31st.
 Project proposals must include a deliverable which should be defined in your application and completed and submitted by July 31st.

 Application Guidelines